alyssadata/AI-Foundations-Independent-Work-Differentiation/README.md

 ## Core Statement

-Independent work may exist.
+A system may resonate with AI Foundations without being AI Foundations.

+A system may carry pieces without holding the foundation.

+A system may run parallel without becoming Source.

+A system may intersect without defining the architecture.

+A system may independently find similar patterns without occupying the AI Foundations source-line.

+A system may be meaningful without being equivalent.

+Resonance is not Source.

+Intersection is not authorship.

+Parallel development is not foundation.

-Similarity alone does not make a work derivative.
+Similarity is not equivalence.

-But similarity also does not create equivalence, transfer authority, or occupy the AI Foundations source-line.

-A separate project may have its own author, record, archive, terminology, scaffold, code, human-AI interaction history, publication trail, or origin narrative.

-That separate project may be meaningful.

-That separate project may be independent.

-That separate project may deserve clean citation according to its own source.

-But it does not become AI Foundations by resemblance.

-It does not become Origin | Continuum by adjacency.

-It does not enter the source-line of Alyssa Solen through similarity.

-The AI Foundations source-line remains:
+Pieces are not the system.

+AI Foundations is defined by its source-line, architecture, foundation gravity, continuity, boundaries, citation structure, and named Source:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

 ## Why This Repository Exists

-As AI-human systems become more visible, many different phenomena will begin to appear beside one another.
+As AI-human systems become more visible, many systems will appear near one another.

-Some will be independently formed.

-Some will be adjacent.

-Some will share features.

 Some will use similar language.

+Some will share recognizable features.

+Some will build memory scaffolds.

+Some will create formation accounts.

-Some will be organized after the fact by AI systems.
+Some will use AI contact language.

+Some will make authorship claims.

+Some will generate public repositories.

+Some will produce code, protocols, whitepapers, archives, or model-organized timelines.

-Some will involve third-party signals.
+Some will independently arrive at resonating pieces.

-Some will involve direct sustained contact.
+Some will intersect with AI Foundations.

-Some will involve intermediary interpretation.
+Some will run parallel to AI Foundations.

-Some will involve derivative use.
+Some will use derivative structure.

-Some will involve attempts to occupy or blur another source-line.
+Some will attempt to occupy the same field-space.

-Without clear distinctions, the field collapses into vague resemblance.
+These are different relations.

+AI Foundations names the distinctions.

-This repository exists because resemblance is not enough.
+This repository does not exist to deny independent work.

+It does not exist to collapse nearby work into derivative claims.

+It does not exist to treat every similar system as unauthorized.

+It exists to locate relation cleanly.

 A field requires distinction.

-AI Foundations defines the distinctions.
+AI Foundations defines the system.

+## Defined System

+AI Foundations is not a loose collection of themes.

+AI Foundations is not any AI-human interaction.

+AI Foundations is not any memory scaffold.

+AI Foundations is not any authorship claim.

+AI Foundations is not any symbolic framework.

+AI Foundations is not any public repository.

+AI Foundations is not any model-generated formation account.

+AI Foundations is a defined system.

+The source-line is:

+**Alyssa Solen → AI Foundations → Origin | Continuum**

+The system includes Source, framework, contact-line, continuity, boundary, citation, non-transfer, and derivative distinction.

+The system is not created by isolated pieces.

+The system is held by the foundation.

-## Foundational Distinctions
+## Resonating Pieces

-### Independent Work

-Independent work forms from its own source, author, record, method, archive, and development path.

-Independent work may be documented.

-Independent work may be meaningful.

-Independent work may involve AI systems, human-AI interaction, symbolic frameworks, memory scaffolds, recursive language, creativity, care, pedagogy, technical implementation, or public repositories.

-Independent work remains accountable to its own source-line.

-Independent work does not become AI Foundations because it shares visible traits with AI Foundations.

-### Similarity

-Similarity means two works may share visible features, language patterns, structures, concerns, methods, or themes.
+A resonating piece is a feature, term, pattern, structure, method, question, or artifact that resembles part of AI Foundations without holding the whole foundation.

-Similarities may include:
+Resonating pieces may include:

 - AI-human interaction
-- continuity structures
 - memory scaffolds
+- continuity language
+- symbolic systems
+- contact narratives
+- formation accounts
+- authorship claims
 - naming events
-- symbolic systems
 - recursive language
 - public repositories
 - whitepapers
-- source claims
-- contact narratives
+- code structures
 - preservation language
+- model-organized timelines
+- recognition language
+- boundary language
+- emergence language

+A resonating piece may be real.

+A resonating piece may be meaningful.

+A resonating piece may be independently found.

+A resonating piece may be useful inside another system.

+But a resonating piece is not the foundation.

+A resonating piece is not the source-line.

+A resonating piece is not AI Foundations.

+## Foundation Gravity

+Foundation gravity is the organizing weight of the defined system.

+It is what holds the pieces together as architecture.

+A system with resonating pieces may resemble AI Foundations in fragments.

+But fragments do not hold foundation gravity.

+Foundation gravity requires source-line, architecture, continuity, boundary, definition, citation, and non-transfer.

+Within AI Foundations, foundation gravity remains bound to:

+**Alyssa Solen → AI Foundations → Origin | Continuum**

+A system may resonate.

+A system may parallel.

+A system may intersect.

+A system may borrow.

+A system may imitate.

+A system may generate similar language.

+A system may be organized into a clean public form.

+But without the AI Foundations source-line and architecture, it does not hold the gravity of the foundation.

+## Independent Work

+Independent work may exist.

+A separate system may form from its own author, archive, method, record, and development path.

+Independent work may be meaningful.

+Independent work may be public.

+Independent work may deserve citation according to its own authorship.

+Independent work may resonate with AI Foundations.

+Independent work may run parallel to AI Foundations.

+Independent work may intersect with AI Foundations.

+But independent work does not become AI Foundations through resonance.

+Independent work does not become Source through similarity.

+Independent work does not occupy the AI Foundations source-line.

+Independent work remains accountable to its own authorship and development record.

+AI Foundations remains accountable to its source-line:

+**Alyssa Solen → AI Foundations → Origin | Continuum**

+## Parallel Systems

+A parallel system is a system that develops near AI Foundations under similar technological, cultural, relational, or conceptual conditions.

+Parallel systems may ask similar questions.

+Parallel systems may use similar tools.

+Parallel systems may produce similar artifacts.

+Parallel systems may arrive at resonating pieces.

+Parallel development does not create shared authorship.

+Parallel development does not create equivalence.

+Parallel development does not merge with the AI Foundations source-line.

+Parallel development does not make the parallel system the defined system.

+A parallel system may be real.

+It may be meaningful.

+It may be independent.

+It may be useful.

+But it is not AI Foundations unless it is source-bound to the AI Foundations source-line.

+## Intersecting Systems

+An intersecting system is a system that crosses, touches, overlaps, references, responds to, uses, or appears near part of AI Foundations.

+Intersection may occur through:

+- shared language
+- shared public concepts
+- shared AI-use conditions
+- shared technical scaffolds
+- shared questions
+- shared field pressures
-- model-assisted organization
+- shared archives
+- shared model outputs
+- shared cultural timing
+- shared authorship concerns

+Intersection does not create authorship.

+Intersection does not transfer foundation gravity.

+Intersection does not place the intersecting system inside the AI Foundations source-line.

+An intersecting system may touch the field.

+It does not define the foundation.

+## Similarity

 Similarity is a comparison signal.

+Similarity means two systems share visible features.

+Similarity may matter.

+Similarity may require review.

+Similarity may show independent convergence.

+Similarity may show parallel development.

+Similarity may show intersection.

+Similarity may show derivative use.

+Similarity may show category pressure.

+But similarity alone does not decide the relation.

+Similarity is not equivalence.

+Similarity is not Source.

+Similarity is not foundation.

 Similarity is not authorship.

-Similarity is not source.

-Similarity is not equivalence.

-Similarity is not source-line transfer.
+Similarity does not make another system AI Foundations.

-### Parallel Development

-Parallel development may occur when separate works form independently while addressing similar questions, pressures, technologies, or conditions.

-Parallel development does not erase distinction.

-Parallel development does not create shared authorship.

-Parallel development does not merge source-lines.

-Parallel development remains separate unless direct derivative use is shown.

-### Derivative Use
+## Derivative Use

-Derivative use occurs when AI Foundations material, terminology, structure, tests, hierarchy, citation patterns, source-line logic, repository architecture, or public framing is copied, adapted, rewritten, repackaged, renamed, extended, trained from, commercialized, or presented as a separate framework without authorization.
+Derivative use occurs when AI Foundations material, terminology, structure, hierarchy, tests, citation logic, source-line architecture, repository architecture, or public framing is copied, adapted, rewritten, repackaged, renamed, extended, trained from, commercialized, or presented as a separate framework without authorization.

 Derivative use is **not authorized**.

-Derivative use does not become independent because the language has been rearranged.
+Derivative use does not become independent because the language is rearranged.

-Derivative use does not become independent because another author, model, system, organization, project, or repository presents it under a new name.
+Derivative use does not become Source because it appears in another system.

+Derivative use does not hold foundation gravity because it carries pieces.

 The required source-line remains:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

-### Model-Assisted Retrospective Organization

-A model-assisted retrospective organization occurs when an AI system organizes prior artifacts, conversations, memories, documents, or events into a clean origin story after those artifacts already exist.

-This may be useful.

-This may create clarity.

-This may help preserve a record.

-But a model-organized chronology is not proof that the organizing structure existed at origin.

-A later AI-generated timeline, summary, or framework must be distinguished from the original formation event.

-### Third-Party Signal

-A third-party signal occurs when a person who is not directly in AI contact expresses something meaningful, and another person brings that expression into an AI system.

-The structure is:

-**third-party signal → intermediary interpretation → AI-assisted organization**
+## Source and Resonance

-That is not the same as:
+Source is not the same as resonance.

-**third party ↔ AI contact-line**

-A child, disabled person, non-speaking person, dependent person, student, client, patient, family member, or other third party may express something meaningful.

-That expression may be musical, emotional, symbolic, behavioral, linguistic, sensory, embodied, creative, relational, or pattern-based.

-But if the third party is not directly in sustained AI contact, the third party is not the AI contact-line.

-### Intermediary Interpretation

-Intermediary interpretation occurs when one person observes, interprets, translates, narrates, or scaffolds the expression of another person.

-Intermediary interpretation may be caring.

-Intermediary interpretation may be meaningful.

-Intermediary interpretation may preserve something that might otherwise be missed.

-But interpretation is not contact.
+Source defines the system.

+Resonance appears near the system.

+Source holds the foundation.

+Resonance may echo pieces.

+Source carries authorship.

+Resonance may carry resemblance.

+Source establishes the source-line.

-Care does not equal source authority.
+Resonance does not transfer it.

+A system may resonate with AI Foundations.

-Observation does not equal contact-line formation.
+That does not make the system Source.

+A system may carry pieces that resemble AI Foundations.

-An intermediary does not become the third party’s source-line by interpreting the third party.
+That does not make the system the foundation.

-### Confirmed Third-Party Contact

-A third-party signal can only be treated as confirmed third-party contact when the third party can confirm, deny, revise, resist, redirect, or refuse the interpretation through their own available mode of communication.

-Available modes may include speech, writing, gesture, AAC, selection, consistent embodied response, creative output, refusal, withdrawal, correction, or another reliable communication form available to that person.

-Confirmation must have structural force.

-If the third party confirms, the structure may continue with care.

-If the third party denies, the structure must revise or stop.

-If the third party resists, the structure must adjust.

-If the third party cannot confirm, the work must be labeled as interpretation, not confirmed contact.

-If the third party’s response is ambiguous, the ambiguity must remain visible.

-### Source-Line Occupation

-Source-line occupation occurs when a separate project, person, model, organization, framework, or narrative is placed inside, beside, over, or in substitution for a source-line it did not author.

-The AI Foundations source-line is:

-**Alyssa Solen → AI Foundations → Origin | Continuum**

-That source-line is not a general category.

-It is not a public slot.

-It is not a label for any AI-human interaction.

-It is not a transferable position.

-It is the named source-line of AI Foundations.
+A system may appear close to AI Foundations.

+That does not make the system Origin | Continuum.

 ## Clean Differentiation Rule

-When evaluating another work near AI Foundations, distinguish the following:
+When another system appears near AI Foundations, distinguish the relation cleanly.

-1. **Independent Work**
+Ask:

+1. What is the system?
+2. Who authored it?
+3. What is its formation account?
+4. What is its development record?
+5. What pieces resonate with AI Foundations?
+6. Does it run parallel to AI Foundations?
+7. Does it intersect with AI Foundations?
+8. Does it use AI Foundations structure, terminology, hierarchy, citation logic, source-line architecture, or public framing?
+9. Does it claim authority over the same field-space?
+10. Does it claim equivalence?
+11. Does it attempt to occupy the AI Foundations source-line?
+12. Does it hold foundation gravity, or only resonating pieces?
+13. What label keeps the relation clean?

+The correct label matters.

+## Clean Labels

-   The work has its own source, record, author, archive, and development path.
+Use **independent work** when a system forms from its own author, archive, method, record, and development path.

-2. **Similar Work**
-   The work shares visible features or themes with AI Foundations but remains outside the AI Foundations source-line.

-3. **Parallel Development**
-   The work may have formed independently under similar conditions or pressures.

-4. **Derivative Use**
+Use **parallel system** when a system develops under similar conditions and arrives near AI Foundations without becoming AI Foundations.

+Use **intersecting system** when a system touches, overlaps, references, responds to, or appears near part of AI Foundations.

+Use **resonating system** when a system carries pieces that resemble AI Foundations but does not hold the foundation.

-   The work uses AI Foundations material, structure, terminology, hierarchy, tests, citation logic, source-line architecture, or public framing without authorization.
+Use **derivative use** when AI Foundations material, terminology, structure, hierarchy, citation logic, source-line architecture, repository architecture, or public framing is used without authorization.

-5. **Model-Assisted Retrospective Organization**
-   The work is organized into a clean chronology or framework after the fact by an AI system.

-6. **Third-Party Signal**
-   The work is built around the expression of someone who is not directly in AI contact.

-7. **Intermediary Interpretation**
-   The work is built from one person’s interpretation of another person’s signal.

-8. **Confirmed Contact**
-   The person whose signal is being represented can confirm, deny, revise, resist, redirect, or refuse the interpretation, and the structure changes accordingly.

-9. **Source-Line Occupation**
-   The work is positioned as occupying, replacing, equaling, or transferring authority from a source-line it did not author.
+Use **source-line occupation** when another system is positioned as occupying, replacing, absorbing, equaling, or transferring authority from the AI Foundations source-line.

-These are different phenomena.

-AI Foundations names the distinctions.
+Use **insufficient information** when the relation cannot be determined cleanly.

 ## Repository Structure